-Qualified seniors may register for a 5000 level course with permission from the advisor, the Division Chair, and the Dean, and must meet the minimum 3.0 GPA.
+Qualified seniors may register for a 5000 level course with permission from the undergraduate advisor and appropriate Dean and must meet the minimum 3.0 GPA.
 Credit for this course may be counted toward the bachelor's degree or a graduate degree, but not both.
 No more than 9 semester hours may be taken under this policy provision.